a-r-m-i-n/dce/Documentation/AdditionalInformations/DceExpressionUtility.rst

 In DCE you have several places where you can use Symfony Expressions, to define the output.

 * Slug generation for DCE detail pages (see :ref:`users-manual-detailpage-slug-expression`)
+* Page title generation for DCE detail pages (see :ref:`users-manual-detailpage-title-expression`)
 * :ref:`users-manual-backendtemplate_header_expression`